Fountains & Memorial Banners

 Everywhere we look today we see examples of government barreling down the tracks like a runaway train and there never seems to be anything we can do about it.
 But a crucial measure of the integrity of a system, a community, or a citizen is how effectively each can address and correct evident breakdowns and threats before they inevitably get worse.
 The dedicated workers who cleared away the hellacious wreckage of the 9/11 attacks months ahead of schedule — showed us how it’s done: You show up and you do it.

 The only other choice is to give up and self-medicate.
 That appears to be what we are doing as a nation, because everything seems to be beyond us to repair — but fixing a broken Memorial now would show just how effective we can be in fixing a broken World Trade Center and a broken country.
-Anyone who doubts that the Memorial really is broken only has to consider the $20 or $25 Museum admission fee that is being suggested to offset the complex’s absolutely insane $60 million per year operating costs.
+Anyone who doubts that the Memoriial is broken only has to consider the exorbitant admission fee to the museum that will be needed to offset the complex’s absolutely insane $60 million per year operating costs.

 There is no reason to hold the Memorial hostage to Mayor Bloomberg’s prejudice and conceit — or anyone else’s.
-While the funding was 60% private, it is highly unlikely that the donors were voting for the design, but for the commemoration.
-The other 40% was paid for by a public agency and the entire project has been supported by Federal taxpayers from the beginning — with no end in sight.
+While the funding was about 60% private, it is highly unlikely that the donors were voting primarily for a particular design, but for the commemoration.
+And the other 40% was paid for by a public agency and the entire WTC project has been supported by Federal taxpayers from the beginning — with no end in sight.

-Now Mayor Bloomberg is floating the idea of getting the Federal Government to subsidized the complex — but if we can achieve a better memorial in the eyes of most Americans, while shaving off the exorbitant cost of the waterfalls, why wouldn’t we?
-If people find this proposal uplifting and inspiring, instead of distressing and disabling, what legitimate obstacles could there be to implementing the changes in time for the Grand Opening of the entire National 9/11 Memorial and Museum complex in 2012?
+If we can achieve a better memorial in the eyes of most Americans, while shaving off the extravagant cost of the waterfalls, why wouldn’t we?
+If people find this proposal uplifting, instead of depressing, what legitimate obstacles could there be to implementing the changes in time for the Grand Opening of the entire National 9/11 Memorial and Museum complex in 2013?

 Comfort